Geotab/sdk/src/new.md

 ---
 <a class="btn btn-primary" href="https://community.geotab.com/CommunitiesLogin?startURL=%2Fs%2Fgroup%2F0F92J000000bnW9SAI%2Fintegrators-hub%3Flanguage%3Den_US%26t%3D1643135255743" target="_blank">Click here to subscribe for Updates </a>

+## 7.0

+### Security updates

+In an effort to increase application and API security, exception types that expose database provider or platform-specific error messages have been removed and are now represented as one of the exceptions below.
+Most exceptions and error messages have not changed.
+Exception types that were previously documented remain unchanged; however, some new exception types include non-specific, generalized messages to avoid sharing information about the underlying infrastructure.
+The following common exceptions are still supported.

+- `ArgumentException`
+- `ArgumentNullException`
+- `ArgumentOutOfRangeException`
+- `CaptchaException`
+- `DatabaseMaintenanceException`
+- `DbUnavailableException`
+- `DuplicateException`
+- `ExpiredPasswordException`
+- `GenericException` *new*
+- `GroupRelationViolatedException`
+- `InvalidApiOperationException` *new* (fromerly `InvalidOperationException`)
+- `InvalidCastException`
+- `InvalidMyAdminUserException`
+- `InvalidPermissionsException`
+- `InvalidUserException`
+- `JsonSerializerException`
+- `MissingMemberException`
+- `MissingMethodException`
+- `PasswordPolicyViolationException`

+### Password policies

+- User passwords will now be validated against a list of common passwords.
+If it is a common password, a `PasswordPolicyViolationException` is returned.
+- User passwords will now be validated against username, first name, and last name.
+If it contains a username, first name, last name, a `PasswordPolicyViolationException` is returned.
+This method can no longer be disabled.

+### User policies

+- The maximum number of active sessions for a user on a single database has been lowered to 100.
+Active sessions are a rolling list sorted by date and time.
+When the number of active sessions reaches 100, a new session is added, and the oldest session is removed from the list (expired).

+### General updates

+- Added `ModifyGroupFilter` and `ViewGroupFilter` to `SecurityIdentifier`.
+- Added `CaliforniaPropertyShortHaulWithRest`, `CanadaOil`, `CanadaNorthOf60Oil`, `CanadaOilTeam`, and `CanadaNorthOf60OilTeam` properties.
+- Added support for fuel transaction provider, `WexCanada`.
+- Minor bug fixes and package updates.

+### Coming soon

+- The `AddInData` legacy property `Data` will be removed in the coming 9.0 release.
+Please update your integration requests to use the `Details` property instead
+- JSONP support will be removed from the API in the coming 8.0 release, and should no longer be used.

 ## 6.0

 - Changed the software version naming convention to use three parts (e.g. 6.0.0) from four parts (e.g. 5.7.2104.0).
 To learn more, [click here](https://community.geotab.com/s/feed/0D52J00008j4IghSAE?language=en_US).